Watchmaker Glossary

 F

-fake plate
+Fake plate

 Finishing

-Flyback or Flyback
+Flyback or Return in flight

 Foliot